marius-test/selenium_automation_testing/README.md

 Each feature pushes testing boundaries by requiring tricky element location, simulating user actions, or handling browser quirks, leading to both positive and negative test cases.

-I chose `unittest` for its simplicity, built-in support, and suitability for learning-focused projects.
+I chose `unittest` for its straightforward setup, native Python support, and focus on writing clear, maintainable tests.

 The project includes a custom test runner, debug tools, and a reusable test template.
 Future plans include a custom reporter and more granular test control.